The Hot Chocolate Run is a community celebration of Safe Passage, the Hampshire County organization addressing domestic violence.

 After months of enlisting volunteers, gathering donated goods and services, collecting financial support and registering participants, Jen, John and the Northampton community hosted the first annual Hot Chocolate Run on December 5, 2004.
 On a drizzly, cold morning when most people were still sleeping or groggily planning out their holiday shopping, over 200 runners and 250 walkers ran, walked and raised $6000 for Safe Passage.
 The turnout was beyond Jen and John’s wildest expectations!
 The energy and enthusiasm of the participants and supportive bystanders convinced us that this simply had to become an annual event.

-In 2016 we’re celebrating our thirteenth year of this amazing event.
+In 2017, we’re celebrating our fourteenth year of this amazing event.
 We are so grateful to our thousands of runners and walkers, to our generous business sponsors and donors, and to our event volunteers for their incredible support of Safe Passage.
 Thank you all for your extraordinary support!